Read Chapter 8 “The Time Loop”

 – “We know you came here to find your kids and take them back to 1999.” – The woman kept on talking.

 Patrick’s heart started beating faster.
 Maggie wasn’t crazy after all, and there was a real possibility that the Time Loop was real; it seemed that not only the Ecotopians knew about it.

 – “The time is ticking and the longer we spend here, the less time you have to find your kids.” – Said the voice calmly.
 Maggie looked at her watch and finally asked.

 – “How do you know about the Time Loop?”

-From under the black mask, Maggie could just about to see that her face was covered in scares.
-While the woman was moving closer to them with her high tech weapon pointing at them, Maggie looked to the right from where her ship came oozing in.
+From under the black mask, Maggie could just about to see her face covered in scares.
+While the woman was moving closer to them with her high tech weapon pointing at Maggie.
+Neither Maggie nor Patrick moved but both could see the bushes moving behind the woman.